 3. Official transcripts

-Official (paper or e-transcripts) from all undergraduate coursework and degrees as well as any graduate coursework/degrees are required.
+You will need to request official transcripts from all colleges and/or universities you have attended.
+This includes transfer coursework earned at any institution, even if you did not earn a degree.
 Unofficial transcripts are not acceptable.
-Contact your school's registrar office to have your official transcript sent via email (firstname.lastname@example.org) or have official paper transcripts mailed to:
+Contact your school's registrar office to have your official transcript sent via email (email@example.com) or have official paper transcripts mailed to:

 MBA Sustainable Business Practices Admissions